 - International history of the 20th century at the University of Oxford (several colleges, 2017/2018)

 - Research methods in International Relations and Politics at Oxford Brookes University (Associate Lecturer, 2017/18)

 - Human Rights theory and practice at Oxford Brookes University (Associate Lecturer, 2017/18)

 Economic and Social Research Council 2+2 scholarship, University of Oxford (2015-2019)

 Full ESRC scholarship, covering tuition and maintenance fees, for both MPhil and DPhil.

-Student Travel and Research Grant to help fund participation at ISA conferences (2016 and 2017).
+Student Travel and Research Grant to fund presentations at international conferences.

 International Studies Association (ISA) (2017)